JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 ![Figure 2-2](https://github.com/JollyMort/monero-research/blob/master/Monero%20Dynamic%20Block%20Size%20and%20Dynamic%20Minimum%20Fee/Images/Fig2-2.png?raw=true)

-Pre-RCT, the first step was at 1.67% increase with neutral multiplier of 1.93, and post-RCT it is at 25% increase with neutral multiplier of xx.
-In addition, the fee / TX has jumped 15-fold.
+Pre-RCT, the first step was at 1.67% increase with neutral multiplier of 1.39, and post-RCT it is at 25% increase with neutral multiplier of 20.33.
+In addition, the min. fee per TX has jumped 15-fold.
 If somehow the network should adjust to a state of bigger block size, the discrete steps would become more dense and allow for smoother changes.
 The problem is in getting to that state in the first place.

 As the blocks expand, optimum steps for smaller multipliers will become feasible.
 With the current formulas, the median block size should be at `M = 1250kB` to make the neutral step with the minimum fee available or `M = 2500kB` to make the optimum step for the minimum fee available.
 This problem was actually present pre-RCT but with RCT it became more severe.